 Since parental responsibility and timeshare orders are enforced by Florida law, a child younger than 18 is legally required to oblige by the terms.

 Do Grandparents Have Visitation Rights in Florida?

 Grandparents may be eligible for visitation under certain circumstances, such as the child being removed from the parents' home and becoming a dependent of the state.

-Protect Your Parental Rights & Your Child's Interests: Call Our Palm Harbor Firm
+Protect Your Parental Rights & Your Child's Interests: Call Our Tampa Bay Firm

 Contact a board-certified Tampa Bay attorney to address your child custody concerns.
 Our team has been serving Florida families for 59 collective years.
 We understand that child custody is often the most emotionally charged issue in a divorce.
 You need to choose a capable Florida attorney to assert your parental rights!